-This bill proposes several updates to the current statutes regarding vacation rentals and short-term rentals.
-Key changes include the addition of new language that expands the definition of nonresidential use to include various activities beyond those currently listed, such as the requirement for owners to provide a valid transaction privilege tax license and emergency contact information to the city or town.
-The bill also introduces a civil penalty of up to $1,000 for owners who fail to comply with these requirements, with a notice period before penalties are imposed.
-Additionally, the bill increases the maximum fee for issuing a permit or license from $250 to $500.
+This bill proposes several updates to current statutes regarding vacation rentals and short-term rentals.
+It introduces new language that expands the definition of nonresidential use to include any use beyond those currently specified, such as housing sex offenders or operating sober living homes.
+Additionally, it mandates that owners provide a valid transaction privilege tax license and emergency contact information to the city or town, with penalties for non-compliance.
+The bill also increases the maximum fee for issuing a permit or license from $250 to $500 and requires that owners display their transaction privilege tax license number on advertisements if a local permit is not required.

 Statutes affected: